kailash-manasarovar/statement/docs/timeline/2025/february.md

 ## Visiting the British embassy in Madrid on 7th February

-- I'm in Madrid.
+- I'm in Madrid and I'm scared.
-- Paul is due to arrive I believe on Saturday 8th February in the afternoon when we plan to drive down to Dénia and stay in the Marriott two nights and on the Sunday collect my belongings from Carrer Furs.
+- Paul is due to arrive on Saturday 8th February in the afternoon when we plan to drive down to Dénia and stay in the Marriott for two nights and on the Sunday collect my belongings from Carrer Furs.
 - I have a British removal man coming on the morning of the 9th who will shift the big stuff for me.
 - I know very well that there's something about me personally, or me characteristically (I'm British and female) that means the British government do not care about my safety and have been trying to throw me to the wolves since I first complained to them in February 2024, if not before.
 - Even so, Paul is coming to Spain now and we'll be in the war zone itself.